scionproto/scion/doc/sig.rst

 2. The IP packet reaches a SIG in the sender’s network via standard IP routing.

 3. Based on the destination IP address, the source (ingress) SIG determines the destination (egress) SIG's ISD-AS endpoint address.
-To achieve this, SIGs are administratively configured with a set of partner ASes and discover SIGs present at these ASes.
-They then exchange IP prefixes using :ref:`SGRP <sgrp>`.
+To achieve this, SIGs are administratively configured with a set of partner ASes, discover SIGs present at these ASes via :ref:`SIG Discovery <sig-discovery>`, and exchange IP prefixes using :ref:`SGRP <sgrp>`.

 4. The ingress SIG encapsulates the original IP packet within one or more SCION packets and sends them to the egress SIG.
 The ingress SIG performs SCION path lookups and selects a SCION path to the egress SIG.